Berberine for SIBO: Dosage, Benefits & Considerations

 Small intestinal bacterial overgrowth (SIBO) happens when bacteria normally found in the large intestine overgrow in the small intestine, interfering with normal digestion and nutrient absorption.
 Common associated bacteria include Escherichia coli, Enterococcus, Klebsiella pneumoniae, and others.
 Symptoms often include bloating, abdominal pain, diarrhea or constipation, gas, feeling full quickly, unintended weight loss, or malnutrition.

 Causes typically involve slowed gut motility (e.g., from medications, IBS, hypothyroidism, or structural issues) allowing bacteria to linger.
 Diagnosis usually requires a lactulose or glucose breath test measuring hydrogen/methane.
 Treatment addresses root causes (e.g., prokinetics) with antimicrobials (antibiotics like rifaximin are standard) and dietary changes (low-FODMAP or specific carbohydrate diet).
 Probiotics may help restore flora afterward.
 If you're experiencing these symptoms, consult a healthcare provider for proper testing and personalized care—SIBO can have underlying factors that need attention.
+For a detailed breakdown of what to eat and avoid, see our SIBO cleanse diet guide.

 What Is Berberine?